How to Shadow YouTube Videos for Language Learning

 Step 4: Shadow each sentence 3-5 times

 Don't try to shadow at full speed on the first pass.
 Start at 0.75× or even 0.5× if needed.
-Speed up to 1× once your mouth is keeping up.
-Eventually 1.25× becomes comfortable for many learners.
+Speed up to 1× once your mouth catches up.
+After a few months 1.25× becomes comfortable.

 Step 5: Build a daily habit

 Shadowing is intense.
 15-20 minutes of focused practice daily beats a passive hour.
-Pick the same time every day — commute, morning coffee, after dinner — and stick to it.
+Pick the same time every day — for me it's after dinner, with the laptop and a glass of water — and just don't break the chain.

-Track progress: in AI Shadowing, your library shows which lessons you've worked on and where you left off.
+Track progress: in AI Shadowing, your library shows which videos you've practiced and where you left off.
 Revisit hard sentences a few days later — they often click the second time.
+The brain quietly consolidates patterns between sessions, which is part of why daily-short beats weekly-long.

 You can technically shadow with raw YouTube — pause, scroll back, look up words in a dictionary tab.
-But the friction kills consistency.
-With a purpose-built tool, you stay in flow:
+I tried that for a couple of weeks.
+The friction killed consistency.
+The tool I ended up building is just the workflow I wished existed:

 AI Shadowing does all of this.
 Free, no signup, works in any browser.
-Paste a YouTube link and you're shadowing in 30 seconds.
+Android app available, iOS coming.

 Try AI Shadowing free →